-Call for in vitro diagnostic Medical Device Reference Laboratories in accordance with the new in vitro diagnostic medical devices Regulation
+European Union Reference Laboratories (EURLs) for in vitro diagnostic medical devices (IVDs) under the in vitro diagnostic medical devices Regulation (IVDR 2017/746)

-EU Reference Laboratories have a key role to play in demonstrating the safety and performance of IVDs both in the pre-market and post-market lifecycle of a device.
-Laboratories meeting the criteria for designation as an EU Reference Laboratory are encouraged to apply for designation in order to contribute at a national level to a robust regulatory framework that has strengthened the European system of regulation of medical devices and IVDs and affords greater protection of public health.
+As detailed in the IVDR, EURLs have a key role to play in verifying the safety and performance of IVDs both in the pre-market and post-market lifecycle of a device.
+Laboratories meeting the criteria for designation as an EURL are encouraged to apply for designation in order to contribute to a robust regulatory framework that has strengthened the European system of regulation and affords greater protection of public health.

 Criteria for Designation

-Laboratories must satisfy specific criteria in order to be designated as an EU reference laboratory.
-These criteria are specified in Article 78 paragraph 3 of the proposed IVD Regulation such that a reference laboratory shall:
+Laboratories must satisfy specific criteria in order to be designated as an EURL.
+These criteria are specified in Article 100(4) of the IVDR such that a reference laboratory shall:

-- ensure that their staff observe the confidentiality of the information and data obtained in carrying out their tasks;
+ensure that their staff observe the confidentiality of information and data obtained in carrying out their tasks;

 Tasks of EU Reference Laboratories

-The tasks of the EU IVD reference laboratories are outlined in Article 78 paragraph 2 (Class D) and paragraph 2a (Class C) of the IVDR and are as follows:
+The tasks of the IVD EURLs are outlined in Article 100 paragraph 2 (Class D) and Article 100 paragraph 3 (Class C) of the IVDR, and are as follows:

-- to verify the claimed performance and the compliance of class D devices with the applicable Common Specification, when available, or with other solutions chosen by the manufacturer to ensure a level of safety and performance that is at least equivalent, as provided for in the second subparagraph of Article 40(2);
+to verify the performance claimed by the manufacturer and the compliance of class D devices with the applicable CS, when available, or with other solutions chosen by the manufacturer to ensure a level of safety and performance that is at least equivalent, as provided for in the third subparagraph of Article 48(3);

-- to carry out appropriate tests on samples of manufactured class D devices or batches of class D devices, as provided for in the Section 5.7 of Annex VIII and in Section 5.1 of Annex X;
+to carry out appropriate tests on samples of manufactured class D devices or batches of class D devices, as provided for in the Section 4.12 of Annex IX and in Section 5.1 of Annex XI;

-to provide scientific and technical assistance to the Commission, the Medical Device Coordination Group (MDCG), the Member States and notified bodies in relation to the implementation of this Regulation;
+to provide scientific and technical assistance to the Commission, the MDCG, the Member States and notified bodies in relation to the implementation of this Regulation;

-- to contribute to the development of common specifications and of international standards;
+to contribute to the development of CS and of international standards;

-- to provide scientific opinions in response to consultations by notified bodies in accordance with this Regulation and publish them by electronic means after consideration of national provisions on confidentiality.
+to provide scientific opinions in response to consultations by notified bodies in accordance with this Regulation and publish them by electronic means having considered national provisions on confidentiality.

-At the request of a Member State, the Commission may also designate EU reference laboratories where that Member State wishes to have recourse to such a laboratory to ensure the verification of the claimed performance and the compliance of Class C devices with the applicable CS when available, or with other solutions chosen by the manufacturer to ensure a level of safety and performance that is at least equivalent.
+- At the request of a Member State, the Commission may also designate the EU reference laboratories where that Member State wishes to have recourse to such laboratories to ensure the verification of the performance claimed by the manufacturer and the compliance of class C devices with the applicable CS when available, or with other solutions chosen by the manufacturer to ensure a level of safety and performance that is at least equivalent.

 Oversight of EU Reference Laboratories